a-b-street/abstreet/README.md

 > laid out by government officials."

 Existing urban planning software is either proprietary or hard to use.
-A/B Street strives to set the accessibility bar high, by being a fun, engaging game.
+A/B Street strives to be highly accessible, by being a fun, engaging game.
 See [here](docs/motivations.md) for more guiding principles.

 ## Credits